jallanxjallan/onemanairforce/adaptation/scenes/setting_the_flaps.md

 ---
 category: past
 date: 10 June 1947
+name: Setting The Flaps
 status: draft
+synopsis: '''Freeberg asks Muharto to control the flaps for the landing in Manila.
+  Muharto nervously sets the flaps to full, causing RI-002 to make a sickining drop.'''
 title: Setting The Flaps
-synopsis: Freeberg asks Muharto to control the flaps for the landing in Manila.
-Muharto nervously sets the flaps to full, causing RI-002 to make a sickining drop.

 ---

 As they approach Manila, Bob invites Muharto to sit in